 It’s important to have a healthy balance between class life and social life.
 Although this sounds like common sense, it may seem difficult to turn down friends to a Saturday night out on the town.

 Yes, it’s important to enjoy your time in college with friends, but this can make way for some expensive nights and/or vacations.

 Saying no every now and then will not destroy your social life, but instead it can keep your budget on track.

 5. Stop Looking For Scholarships

 Senior year of high school consists of preparing for college and earning as many scholarships as possible.
 But at times, it’s easy to forget that after your first year of college, larger lists of scholarships are offered to students.
 You could regret not taking advantage of scholarships once you have to start paying student loans back.

 Consult With Metro North Federal Credit Union

 Here at MNFCU, we offer many different scholarships and grant opportunities to our members.
 Our staff is always available to talk with recent high school graduates to help them understand the importance behind saving money and setting up their FAFSA to help pay for school.
-Contact us today at 855-443-5995 to set up an appointment!
+Contact us today!